10 Of The Best Chess Openings For Black – ChessForSharks

 Frequently Asked Questions (FAQs)

-What is the best opening for black in chess?
+What is the best opening for Black in chess?

 There is no single “best” opening for black, as different players have different styles and preferences.
 Some popular choices for blacks include the Sicilian Defense, the French Defense, and the Caro-Kann Defense.